SPARTA

 Input: Ambisonics | Output: Object audio signals

-A simple beamforming plug-in, currently including the following static beam patterns: cardioid, hyper-cardioid, or max_rE weighted hyper-cardioid.
+A simple beamforming plug-in, which can produce the following static beamformer patterns for arbitrary directions: cardioid, hyper-cardioid, or max_rE weighted hyper-cardioid.

 Binauraliser